ed-freitas/ps-projects-audition/README.md

     run(sys.argv)
 ```

-Where `sys.argv` represents the name of the parameter (PDF form document: `opportunity.pdf`) passed to forms.py when running the script from the terminal:
+Where `sys.argv` represents the name of the parameter (PDF form document: `opportunity.pdf`) passed to `forms.py` when running the script from the terminal:

 `python forms.py opportunity.pdf`

-Save all the changes done to the `forms.py` file.
+To finalize, save all the changes done to the `forms.py` file.

 You are now ready to execute the `forms.py` Python script.